 - PostgreSQL: A PostgreSQL database with PostGIS extension.

-- Redis: A Redis server for caching.
+- Valkey: A Valkey server for caching.

 - Core: The core OSRD service.